KxSystems/docs-v1/docs/ml/nlp.md

 Where

--   `docs` is a table or a list of dictionary ==?==
+-   `docs` is a table or a list of dictionaries
--   `k` is a long that indicates the number of clusters to return
+-   `k` is the number of clusters to return (long)
--   `iters` is a long which is the number of times to iterate the refining step
+-   `iters` is the number of times to iterate the refining step (long)

 returns the document’s indexes, grouped into clusters.

+The example below partitions _Moby Dick_ into 15 clusters.
+We can see that there is one large cluster present in the book.
 ``` q
 q)clusters:.nlp.cluster.kmeans[corpus;15;30]
 q)count each clusters